-Vladimir Lepotic did a breakdown of his ‘Bookworm’ library scene made in UE4.
-Learn about adding variety to the scene elements, crafting beautiful cables, setting up and baking lights.
+Vladimir Lepotic did a breakdown of his Library scene made in UE4: adding variety to the scene elements, crafting cables, setting up & baking lights, and more.

 New Scene: Goals